 Why Do You Need A Kayak GPS?

-Kayak GPS is a dedicated device for geo-positioning purposes.
-It is specifically made to locate exact coordinates and help in the setting of destination or “home base” points and routes.
+A kayaking GPS is a dedicated device for geo-positioning purposes.
+It is specifically made to locate exact coordinates and help set destination or “home base” points and routes.

 As it operates off a satellite information network designed for finding your location, it can get extremely accurate readings.
 This can come in handy if you need to find a rendezvous point or a tried-and-true fishing spot (a Fishfinder can also help find the latter).